On the Keevash-Knox-Mycroft Conjecture

 \section{A partition lemma and a structural theorem}

-To prove Theorem~\ref{thm_main}, we shall establish a structural theorem (Theorem~\ref{thm_structural}) for perfect matchings, namely, we exhibit a sufficient and necessary condition for the existence of perfect matchings, which, in addition, can be checked in polynomial time.
-In turn, the heart of the proof of the structural theorem is the lattice-based absorption method developed by Han~\cite{Han14_poly}, which features a vertex partition of the given $k$-graph (Lemma~\ref{lem:partition}).
+To prove Theorem~\ref{thm_main}, we shall establish a structural theorem (Theorem~\ref{thm_structural}) for perfect matchings.
+Namely, we exhibit a sufficient and necessary condition for the existence of perfect matchings in $k$-graphs of large enough minimum $\ell$-degree, which, in addition, can be checked in polynomial time.
+The heart of the proof of the structural theorem is the lattice-based absorption method developed by Han~\cite{Han14_poly}, which features a vertex partition of the given $k$-graph (Lemma~\ref{lem:partition}).

-The first key definition is the \emph{reachability} introduced by Lo and Markstr\"om~\cite{LM1} for the absorption property we need for building the perfect matching.
+For the absorption property we need for building perfect matchings, we will make use of the key definition of \emph{reachability}, a concept that was introduced by Lo and Markstr\"om~\cite{LM1}.